CodeWarbler/codewarbler.github.io/README.md

 ### Warbler

 [Warbler](https://codewarbler.github.io/warbler/0.1/) is a sketchpad for Tone.js code.
-Its goal is to seamlessly visualize Tone.js constructs and provide simple user interface conventions to aid in the creation and development of Tone.js-based compositions.
+Its goal is to seamlessly visualize Tone.js constructs and provide simplied user interface conventions to aid in the creation and development of Tone.js-based compositions.

 - [Examples](https://codewarbler.github.io/warbler/examples/)
 - [Getting started](https://codewarbler.github.io/warbler/tutorial/)

 ### Flight

 [Flight](https://codewarbler.github.io/flight/0.1/) is a live-reloading, multi-track sound composing environment.
-Flight documents are composed in JavaScript.
 The application is built on Tone.js, Tonal.js, P5.js and the Monaco editor.

+Flight documents are composed in JavaScript in the form of callback functions (Tracks) that are performed at a defined interval.
 Unlike Warbler documents, Flight documents can be edited while playing.
-The Flight editor determines the differences between the code playing and the updated code, then modifies the playback accordingly.
+When a updated file is saved in the Flight editor, only the modifed tracks are altered at the next defined interval.

 - [Examples](https://codewarbler.github.io/flight/examples/)
 - [Getting started](https://codewarbler.github.io/flight/tutorial/)